tjfoerster/Bachelor-Thesis-dApp/README.md

 Technologies used are:
 - [MetaMask](https://metamask.io/) is a crypto wallet and gateway to dApps as a browser extension
-- [Truffle Suite](https://trufflesuite.com/) for developing of smart contracts (for the Ethereum blockchain)
+- [Truffle Suite](https://trufflesuite.com/) are tools for smart contract development.
+(I use Truffle and Ganache)
-- [Solidity](https://docs.soliditylang.org/en/latest/) is the programming language for smart contracts (Ethereum)
+- [Solidity](https://docs.soliditylang.org/en/latest/) is the programming language for smart contracts.
 - [NextJS](https://nextjs.org/) for the ui of the dApp

 ## Get started